-Figure 21 – Schematic of Pcal transmitter module optical components.
+Figure 21 – Layout of Pcal transmitter module optical components.

 Laser

 Each transmitter module will contain a laser.
 The laser will be a 2W, continuous wave, 1047 nm Nd:YLF laser.
 This wavelength was chosen because it continues the calibration history of the Gold Standard and Working Standard from NIST which used 1047 nm light as well.
 The laser will be in continuous operation during a science run.